 - Career Advancement - It’s a well-known fact that Gen Y is certainly the biggest Job Hopper between the 3 but this is something that can easily be fixed.
 If you clearly set out guidelines and plans to help them on their road to success, they are more likely to apply and stay.
 If they feel like you have invested fully in them, they will be happier in work and want to stay and progress with you and your company.

 There you have it - A way in which to attract between the different generations.
-All have similar characteristics but it is important not to forget that one is unique in their own wat.
-You will want your job specs to attract them based on these differences as they are their defining factors.
+All have similar characteristics but it is important not to forget that each one is unique in their own way.
+You will want your language job specs to attract them based on these differences as they are their defining factors.

 Get in contact with us today for more: